OpenTechStrategies/torque/TorqueDataConnect/README.md

 * The template Name
 * A link to a wiki page which is a Jinja template file
 * The template type, which must be 'Search', 'TOC', or 'View'
-  * At this time, Search and TOC can really only have one template, but that may change in the future
+  * At this time, Search can really only have one template, but that may change in the future
   * The types are as follows:
     * Search: Search results are passed through this template before displaying on the results page
-    * TOC: TOC templates are provided with objects passed through this template in addition to their specified JSON data
+    * TOC: TOC templates are provided with objects passed through this template in addition to their specified JSON data.
+Having multiple allows toc writers to choose which template to view a given `tdcrender` call with.
     * View: Different views for the page.
 Having multiple leads to a dropdown on the sidebar allowing the user to choose what way they'd like to show the data.
+It also allows the wiki page writers to choose the template to view a given `tdcrender` call with.

 ## Usage